hemantaph/ler/docs/Installation.rst

          pip install ler

-This will also install the dependencies needed by the lastest ``ler`` version.
+This will also install the dependencies needed by the latest ``ler`` version.

 .. _development:

 ler for development
 ======================